 We’ve combined pineapple, bacon and maple syrup to make these Baked Beans extraordinary and a hit at your next campfire cookout or back yard BBQ.

-Baked beans absorb flavour when they cook so adding aromatics and flavour enhancers to your sauce will surely make your beans a hit.
+As they cook, beans absorb flavour so adding aromatics and flavour enhancers to your sauce will surely make your beans one tasty bite.

-We like to make a batch of these beans over the campfire when we meet up with friends for our annual campout.
-They almost taste better the next day served with eggs for breakfast, beside hot dogs for lunch or next to a burger or beef on a bun for dinner.
+We make a batch of these beans over the campfire when we meet up with friends for our annual camp out.
+Like many dishes they tend to taste better the next day served with eggs for breakfast, beside hot dogs for lunch or next to a burger or beef on a bun for dinner.

-Since my mom wasn’t a good cook, my first real experience with baked beans was from my boyfriend’s mom, while we were camping for the weekend at their summer cabin.
-His mom cooked up a big batch of home made beans for our farewell BBQ as the boys were heading off to college and University in the Fall.
+Since my mom wasn’t a good cook, my first real experience with baked beans was from an old boyfriend’s mom, while we were camping for the weekend at their summer cabin.
+His mom cooked up a big batch of home made beans for our farewell barbecue (we were moving to Vancouver and the boys off to College).

 You can add many flavours to your beans, cook them from dried, slow cook them and even these days Instant Pot your beans.
 We’ve found this recipe is easy to assemble and very popular with our camping families.